thomasheckmann/zx81-external-eprom/README.md

 cat ZX81v2_mod.rom StoreDemo.rom >SD.rom
 cat SD.rom SD.rom SD.rom SD.rom > SDx4.rom
 ````
-Resulting SD.rom shoulb be a 16K rom image and SDx4.rom should be 65K (contains SD.rom in all 4 banks), ready to be programmed in W27C512.
+Resulting SD.rom shoulb be a 16K rom image and SDx4.rom should be 64K (contains SD.rom in all 4 banks), ready to be programmed in W27C512.
+To start the demo program, run type RUN

 ## Memotech MemoCalc
 This is a 4K rom that resides in the upper 4K of the mirror area.
 Layout of a 16K rom containing this, should be: